dhfbk/fadeit-evalita2026/README.md

 ### :page_with_curl: Get the data

 If you are interested in participating in the FadeIT shared task, **please write to us at fadeit2026[at]gmail[dot]com indicating provisional team members and the subtasks of potential interest**.
 We will send to you the link to join the dedicated Google Group, where you can keep in touch with us and ask any shared task-related questions.
-You will also find information about how to obtain the data (from September 22, 2025).
+You will also find information about how to obtain the data.

 ### :triangular_ruler: Data format